bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-1.md

 1. Verify the correct behavior of the trigger!
 Write an insert statement that successfully inserts a new category record through the view.
 Then write an insert statement that fails.

     Suppose that the database is in its initial state: the categories in the table are the ones included in the initializer script.
 The two tests should _not_ depend on each other.
-Both shall produce the expected output regardless whether the other was executed before!
+Both shall produce the expected output regardless of whether the other was executed before!

     !!! warning "Use simple names"
-        It is recommended to use names (i.e. category names) that contain no special characters.
+        It is recommended to use names (i.e., category names) that contain no special characters.
 Incorrect encoding of the SQL file might result in incorrect behavior otherwise.
-E.g. you may use the _LEGO_ category as a known existing category.
+E.g., you may use the _LEGO_ category as a known existing category.

     !!! example "SUBMISSION"
         Write the test insert statements into files `f1-ok.sql` and `f1-error.sql`.
 Each file shall contain a single `insert` statement!
-They should not contain any `use` or `go` commands.
+They should not include any `use` or `go` commands.
 Each file can earn you 2 points.